Cost Of Living Comparison Calculator

 Cost of living calculations are based on various key necessities and expenses.
 These include:

 Similar to housing, food is a basic need.
-It is the third largest expense category for consumers, behind housing and transportation respectively.
-In 2020, American households spent an average of $7,316 on food, or 10 percent of their budget, according to the Consumer Expenditure Survey.
-But depending on their income, American consumers may spend anywhere from about 12 percent to slightly more than 14 percent of their annual income on this category.
+It is the third-largest expense category for consumers, behind housing and transportation respectively.
+In 2021, American households spent an average of $8,289 on food, or 10 percent of their budget, according to the Consumer Expenditure Survey.
+But depending on their income, American consumers may spend anywhere from 10.9 percent to 15.8 percent of their annual income on this category.

 Lifestyle plays a significant role in cost of living expenses and includes the cost of items above and beyond necessities such as food and housing.
 This category of expenses could include clothing, entertainment and personal care such as haircuts and more.